 What Do We Back Up?

-CloudAlly backs up SharePoint and OneDrive files, sites, content structure, and related meta-data.
+CloudAlly backs up SharePoint and OneDrive files, sites, content structure, forms, and related meta-data.

 What Do We Restore?

-- Files: Word documents, Excel spreadsheets, PowerPoint presentations, OneNote notebooks (not the structure), text documents, images, links.
+- Files: Word documents, Excel spreadsheets, PowerPoint presentations, OneNote notebooks (not the structure), forms and form templates, Visio drawings, text documents, images, links.

 - Legal holds